 In May 2006, the 2006 Directors' Plan was approved by the stockholders of the Company.
 The 2006 Directors' Plan provides for the issuance of options to purchase up to 450,000 shares of common stock.
 Under the 2006 Directors' Plan, each non-employee director shall be awarded an option to purchase 6,000 shares of common stock, at an exercise price equal to the fair market value of the common stock upon his or her election as a director.
 These options vest in four equal annual installments, with the first installment vested on the date of grant.
-In addition, prior to the 2010 annual stockholder meeting, each non-employee director was entitled to receive an option to purchase 12,500 shares of common stock, at an exercise price equal to the fair market value of the common stock on the grant date, each year immediately following Forrester's annual stockholders' meeting, and commencing with the 2010 annual stockholders meeting, non-employee directors are now entitled to receive an option to purchase 12,000 shares immediately following the meeting.
-These options vest in four equal installments on the first, second, third, and fourth anniversaries of the date of grant.
-Options granted under the 2006 Directors' Plan immediately vest upon certain events, as described in the 2006 Directors' Plan.
+In addition, prior to the 2010 annual stockholder meeting, each non-employee director was entitled to receive an option to purchase 12,500 shares of common stock, at an exercise price equal to the fair market value of the common stock on the grant date, each year immediately following Forrester's annual stockholders' meeting, and commencing with the 2010 annual stockholders meeting, non-employee director an option to purchase 12,500 shares of common stock at an exercise price equal to the fair market value of the common stock on the grant date, each year immediately following Forrester's annual stockholders' meeting, and commencing with the 2010 annual stockholders meeting, non-employee directors an option to purchase 12,000 shares options vest in four equal installments on the first, second, third, and fourth anniversaries of the date of grant.
+Options granted under the 2006 Directors' Plan.
 As of December 31, 2010, approximately 140,000 shares were available for future grant of awards under the 2006 Directors Plan.